danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/2_-_Chapter_2__Enhanced_Intelligence_—_Processing_and_Understanding_More (1).md

 # Meeting Minutes, Automated

-Heavy purring echoed across the conference room as the unexpected chair of the meeting--Violetta's feline executive, Mr. Whiskers--perched atop the table, surveying the gathering participants at Razorbeam and DriftLoaf.
-In the midst of this unconventional setup, Violetta adjusted her recording device and glanced at her computer screen.
+Heavy purring echoed across the conference room as the unexpected chair of the meeting--Miranda's feline executive, Mr. Whiskers--perched atop the table, surveying the gathering participants at Razorbeam and DriftLoaf.
+In the midst of this unconventional setup, Miranda adjusted her recording device and glanced at her computer screen.
 Today was a pivotal day; she would pit two titans of transcription against each other: Otter.ai and Sembly.

 "Alright team," she said, with an excited grin.
 "Today is all about streamlining our meeting minutes.
-I'm sure we can do away with scribbling on sticky notes, right, Miranda?"
+I'm sure we can do away with scribbling on sticky notes, right, Eleanor?"

-Miranda, the perpetually distracted CEO, was sketching out another reminder on her "Memory Palace."
+Eleanor, the perpetually distracted CEO, was sketching out another reminder on her "Memory Palace."
 "What?
 Oh yes.
 Mr. Whiskers supports us with a higher budget...
 I think?"

 "Not quite yet.
 Remember, we're using AI!"
-Violetta corrected, gesturing dramatically at Otter.ai and Sembly perched on her desk like two eager contenders about to engage in a battle.
+Miranda corrected, gesturing dramatically at Otter.ai and Sembly perched on her desk like two eager contenders about to engage in a battle.

 **Otter.ai** — A transcription service that converts spoken audio into searchable text.
 Users record meetings or upload audio files to get timestamped transcripts they can search, highlight, and share.